upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

-They are particularly useful in situations where you have many choices that have requirements, meaning that if you assigned IDs according to regular, predictable rules, you would not need to contantly check for the IDs of those choices.
+They are particularly useful in situations where you have many choices that have requirements, meaning that if you assigned IDs according to regular, predictable rules, you would not need to constantly check for the IDs of those choices.

 When you create any object, whether a Row, Choice, Point type, etc, they will